dhall-lang/dhall-lang/standard/semantics.md

   / env:x                             ; Environment variable import
   / Some a                            ; Constructor for a present Optional value

-                                      ; The following are reserved identifiers
-                                      ; for builtins and should be disallowed as ; bound variables / Natural/build                     ; Natural introduction
+                                      ; Reserved identifiers for builtins / Natural/build                     ; Natural introduction
   / Natural/fold                      ; Natural elimination
   / Natural/isZero                    ; Test if zero